 Labels and branding

-I’m not all that fond of the logo, nor how it is ostentatiously machined into the top of the case.
-It certainly won’t wear off, so in terms of quality and durability it is exceptional.
+I’m not all that fond of the Magicforce logo, nor how it is ostentatiously machined into the top of the case.
+It certainly won’t wear off, so in terms of quality and durability, it is exceptional.

 The rear label is printed well.
 It has decent contrast and durability.
 The substrate seems to be plasticized slightly, so it shouldn’t suffer from occasional wipe downs with a wet cloth.

-The M68’s overall appearance is pleasing.
+The Magicforce mini 68’s overall appearance is pleasing.
 Small issues, such as the logo, are overshadowed by its solid build quality.
 The font, glare, and connector mount comprise the only real weaknesses I see in the keyboard.
 That’s remarkable at this price point.

 Its case is aggressively styled and minimalist.
 Machined metal trim gives it an air of class that doesn’t seem chintzy or over the top.
-While this keyboard is probably best for gamers, a different set of keycaps could make it viable in a formal work environment.
+While this mechanical keyboard is probably best for gaming, a different set of keycaps could make it viable in a formal work environment.
 The stock font is quite aggressive, which I’m not fond of.
-There’s a good chance your boss could share my opinion.

-Overall, I think this is an excellent keyboard at a great price point.
-If you’re interested, you can find the keyboard on Amazon.
+Overall, I think this is an excellent keyboard for those on a budget.
+I really enjoyed the giving the MagicForce mini a review and testing it to its limits.
+For an uknown company, Qisan did well in making this mechanical keyboard.
+If you’re interested, you can find the keyboard and reviews on Amazon.

 We rate mechanical keyboards on a 10 point scale.
 10 is absolute perfection, 6 is average, and anything less is increasingly bad.
-The Magicforce 68 scored a 7.9 due to its high build quality.
-A lack of innovation and additional features held it back from a higher score.
+The Magicforce mini 68 scored a 7.9 due to its high build quality.
+A lack of innovation and additional features held the MagicForce back from a higher score.